ckormanyos/boost_math_test_qemu/README.md

 in a key location on the embedded target.

-The internal magic number `0xF00DCAFE` is used to indicate success or failure of each numerical test in the brak point.
+The internal magic number `0xF00DCAFE` is used to indicate success or failure, which is _caught_ for each numerical test in a break point.
 An example of _catching_ success based on the magic number `0xF00DCAFE` is shown, for instance, [here](https://github.com/ckormanyos/boost_math_test_qemu/blob/6be4ed755d56408925e2d8c40d9230a5c3fd3076/boost_math_test_qemu_cyl_bessel_j.cpp#L141).